 The safety and security of visitors remain a top priority.
 Our travelling exhibitions have been adapted to respect physical distancing and other public health measures.

-On July 1, 1867, Confederation was proclaimed.
-It marked the birth of today’s Canada and the culmination of a process that took nearly 30 years.
-This exhibition invites visitors to explore the journey of a society in transition and of people who fought, negotiated, and made compromises to better coexist.
-By presenting the pivotal moments that led to the drafting of the British North America Act, the exhibition helps visitors recognize a legacy that is still echoed in our identity, our values and our institutions.
+On July 1, 1867, Confederation was proclaimed, marking the birth of today’s Canada and the culmination of journey that had taken nearly 30 years.
+This exhibition explores the route to nationhood taken by a society in transition, and by the people who fought, negotiated and made compromises to forge a more peaceable union.
+By tracing the pivotal moments leading to the draft of the British North America Act, this exhibition helps visitors to better understand how this legacy continues to affect our identity, our values and our institutions.

 AN EXHIBITION PRODUCED BY THE CANADIAN MUSEUM OF HISTORY

 Cartoon for “Meeting of the Delegates of British North America to Settle the Terms of Confederation, Quebec, October 1864”, 1883